 Continue reading ⇓ for all the details, fellow adventurer….

 Kilimanjaro, with its lush forests, glowing glaciers, mysterious presence, and beautiful straddling landscape is a magnificent mountain.
-Home to three volcanoes, it towers over the surrounding landscape in East Africa and beckons adventurers the world over for the adventure of a lifetime.
-If you’re wondering: how long does it take to climb Kilimanjaro, I explain the duration on the various treks below.
+Home to three volcanoes, it towers over the surrounding landscape in East Africa and beckons explorers the world over for the adventure of a lifetime.
+If you’re wondering: how long it takes to climb Kilimanjaro, I explain the duration on the various treks below.

 I was fortunate enough to experience the glory of this mountain during my summit attempt a couple years back.

 Kilimanjaro marked a definite turning point in my life.

 Climbing Kilimanjaro mountain is a venturesome experience.
 It may very well be the most physically demanding thing you ever do, but also one of the most rewarding.

 - 100+ Africa quotes to get you inspired for a visit here